Skip to Content

 Overview

-QueryPie supports two authentication approaches: using a QueryPie user account (ID/Password) or integrating with an external Identity Provider (IdP).
-Administrators can configure the IdP integration so that QueryPie handles user authentication via Single Sign-On (SSO) and synchronizes accounts easily.
+QueryPie supports two main authentication methods: using QueryPie user accounts (ID and password) and integrating with external Identity Providers (IdP).
+Administrators can configure IdP integration settings to enable QueryPie to handle user authentication easily through Single Sign-On and synchronize accounts.

 • LDAP